toretore/toretore.github.com/content/articles/tea.md

 programmer, this may seem weird and even dangerous to you.
 But as you know, this function runs in the inside world where everything is safe and pure: All it does is return a *description* of the repeating events you're interested in.
-The runtime will check if that description has changed since the last time and reconcile its internal state in the outside world if necessary.
+The runtime will check if that description has changed since the last time and reconcile its internal state in the outside world *if necessary*.

 <div class="block">
   <img src="/images/tea-7.svg"/>